griftheorange/topojson-test/README.md

 The project was origionally rendering every country globally, but was changed to continents to reduce lag.
 The file name has not been changed which is why countries renders continents, but bear with me.

 The Country component recieves a translated geoJSON feature as a prop under datum.
-It also produces the same D3 path generator which it passes the feature to to get a path attribute.
-The styles and event listeners of the path can be changed in this file and can resposne to user events.
+It also produces the same D3 path generator as the Globe Component, to which it passes the feature to to get a path attribute.
+The styles and event listeners of the path can be changed in this file, and the path can be made to React to user events.

 For example, I currently have each continent defaulting to a grey color with no border dependent on the component's state.
 On mouseover, the color state updates to 'orange' visualizing the hover event, and on mouse down the countinent gets a thick grey border.
 Both of these are removed on mouseout and mouseup respectively.

-Also, an onClick listener can be applied to the path that will print out the source feature of the clicked continent, visualized in the gif above.
+Also, an onClick listener can be applied to the path that will print out the source feature of the clicked continent, shown in the gif above.

-This component is where the main joining of D3 and React occur, and where all the customization and interactability can be priduced. hover events can be updated to display details of the target, clicks can link to other pages or pull up data.
-Any React effect can be applied even as the globe rotates in realy time.
+This component is where the main joining of D3 and React occur, and where all the customization and interactability can be produced.
+Hover events can be updated to display details of the target, clicks can link to other pages or pull up data.
+Any React effect can be applied even as the globe rotates in real time.

-Despite it's simplicity, this provided practice and framework for a great deal of expansion as an applicaiton feature.
-Again, for an example, please see my sm-front end repo for the frontend implementation of my Seismix webpage.
+Despite it's simplicity, this provided me with practice and a framework for a great deal of expansion as a future applicaiton feature.
+Again, if you'd like to see a more developed implementation example, please see my sm-frontend repo for the frontend implementation of my Seismix webpage.

 # Default Scripts Provided by Create-React-App